 Oral Steroids for Neck Pain

-Oral steroids are a non-narcotic medication used to reduce inflammation in conditions such as chronic neck pain.
+Oral steroids for Neck Pain are a non-narcotic medication used to reduce inflammation in conditions such as chronic neck pain.
 They are only intended to be used for a short period of time (one to two weeks) and usually start on a high dose and taper off towards the end of the prescription.
 Sometimes these medications are used for epidural steroid injections, and include cortisone, hydrocortisone, and prednisone amongst others.
 Short-term oral steroid use is usually free from severe complications but patients should take these risks into account when deciding if they are an appropriate element of their therapeutic strategy for managing neck pain.

 As steroids down-regulate the immune system it is important that patients with infections or an increased susceptibility to infection be wary of steroids.